 Bulletin #4055, Teen Vegetarians Series: Facts for Teens

-Developed by Kathleen Savoie, Extension educator, Cumberland County.
+Developed by Kathleen Savoie, Extension educator, University of Maine Cooperative Extension, Cumberland County.

 Your nutritional needs are high during your teenage years because you are growing and changing quickly.
 If you have chosen a vegetarian diet, your parents and friends may ask questions about what you eat.
 They may worry about whether you have a nutritionally balanced diet.

 The key to a successful vegetarian diet is VARIETY!
 You will get enough nutrients if you eat many different foods.
 There are some nutrients that you should know about and include in your diet.
 These are protein, calcium, vitamin D, iron, vitamin B12, and zinc.

 What about protein?

 Most teens in Maine who eat a varied vegetarian diet rarely have problems getting enough protein.
 You can meet your daily protein needs by eating enough different foods for your energy needs.
 Excellent nonmeat sources of protein include cow’s milk, soy milk, cheese, beans, breads, cereal, nuts, tofu, tempeh, eggs and yogurt.
 A mixture of these protein sources eaten throughout the day will provide all the essential amino acids.
 We now know that you need not plan combinations of foods to create “complete proteins.”